Dudejoe870/ps4-gpu-doc/src/DOC.md

 ### 3.1 Commands

-This actually won't be a long section as all the documentation you need is right [here](https://developer.amd.com/wordpress/media/2013/10/si_programming_guide_v2.pdf)<sup>1</sup>, it'd also be advisable to look at the [XGL](https://github.com/GPUOpen-Drivers/xgl) source code to see what the commands are used for.
+All the documentation you need is right [here](https://developer.amd.com/wordpress/media/2013/10/si_programming_guide_v2.pdf)<sup>1</sup>, it'd also be advisable to look at the [XGL](https://github.com/GPUOpen-Drivers/xgl) source code to see what the commands are used for.
 However one thing that the PM4 document doesn't tell you is all the opcodes for the commands listed in it (for some reason).
 So here they are.
 (Taken from public sources)

 | Name                        | Opcode |
 |-----------------------------|--------|